schoodicsolutions/main-site/src/routes/(md)/terms-and-conditions.md

 **Terms and Conditions**

-Welcome to Schoodic Media LLC's website, [www.schoodic.io](http://www.schoodic.io) (the "Site").
+Welcome to Schoodic Solutions's website, [www.schoodic.io](http://www.schoodic.io) (the "Site").
 The following terms and conditions (these "Terms") apply to your access and use of the Site.
 Please read these Terms carefully before using the Site.
 By using the Site, you agree to be bound by these Terms.
 If you do not agree to these Terms, please do not use the Site.

 **Use of the Site**